Twingate-Labs/tg-slack-channel-manager/README.md

 ### Complete setup in Slack App UI
 1. Go to your app at [Slack App UI](https://api.slack.com/apps)
 3. Event Subscription
-   * Replace the Request URL to `https://{Your tg-group-profile-manager URL}/slack/events`
-* Interactivity & Shortcuts
-   * Replace the Request URL to `https://{Your tg-group-profile-manager URL}/slack/events`
+   * Replace the Request URL to `https://{Your tg-slack-channel-manager URL}/slack/events`